intuit/oauth-jsclient/README.md

 # Requirements

-The node client library is tested against the `Node`  >= `7.0.0`
+The node client library is tested against the `Node`  >= `6.0.0`

 # Installation

-Its very simple to use the Library.
-Follow below instructions to use the library in the below environments:
+Follow the instructions below to use the library :

 ## Using NodeJS

 1. Install the NPM package:

     ```sh
-    npm install intuit-jsclient --save
+    npm install intuit-oauth --save
     ```

 2. Require the Library:

     ```js
-    var OAuthClient = require('intuit-jsclient');
+    var OAuthClient = require('intuit-oauth');

     var oauthClient = new OAuthClient({
         clientId: '<Enter your clientId>',